 A Little Bit More About My unconventional Background

 It was excruciatingly hard for someone who lacked a high school science education to keep up with the class, and frustration built up to fear and unbearable pressure.
-It was an ultimate test of my resilience, and the asperity invoked an empathy for those who struggle in the classroom.
-Perseverance, hard work, and discipline eventually supported me to get both degrees, and despite the hardships, my enthusiasm for engineering was strengthened, for this profession was empowerment to combat real-world problems with both academic and hands-on abilities.
+It was the ultimate test of my resilience, and the asperity invoked empathy for those who struggle in the classroom.
+Perseverance, hard work, and discipline eventually supported me to get both degrees, and despite the hardships, my enthusiasm for engineering was strengthened, for this profession was empowered to combat real-world problems with both academic and hands-on abilities.
 As the biggest beneficiary myself, the double major experience also turned me into a staunch believer in the power of education and knowledge.

 My university career also allowed me to experience different cultural influences.
 As a member of the fencing varsity team, I had a unique opportunity to train with international fencers from Malaysia, Hong Kong, and Singapore.
 I also noticed how as the minority on the campus, international students’ rights were sometimes overlooked.
-With few quality English courses to choose from, they often needed some help on homework and course materials which I would love to provide.
-I also served as a voluntary service provider to assist students from Europe and South-East Asia to navigate their lives in NTU.
+With few quality English courses to choose from, they often needed some help with homework and course materials which I would love to provide.
+I also served as a voluntary service provider to assist students from Europe and South-East Asia to navigate their lives at NTU.

-In the final years in NTU, I witnessed how a series of events precipitated the redefinition of human civilization: the pandemic compounded a lack of workforce in an aging society, while global warming questions the balance between survival and sustainability.
-In these predicaments, engineering provides a way out: robotics could maximize the valuable workforce, green technology promises a future to last, and the exploration into space opens the next chapter for our civilization.
+In my final years at NTU, I witnessed how a series of events precipitated the redefinition of human civilization: the pandemic compounded a lack of workforce in an aging society, while global warming questions the balance between survival and sustainability.
+In these predicaments, engineering provides a way out: robotics could maximize the valuable workforce, green technology promises a future to last, and exploration into space opens the next chapter for our civilization.
 A passion for physics and engineering, mixed with an urge to propel human civilization, electrified me to pursue a higher degree, and I looked to equip myself with the necessary tools.